vin01188/SIMD-and-Gamma-graph-compression/README.md

 ./BFS -s -c ../inputs/wiki-Talk-SIMD
 ```

+The other available graphs are ../inputs/connectedGraph, ../inputs/rMatGraph_J_5_100, and ../inputs/amazon0312-1.

 To run other graph algorithms, modify the Makefile to build all the graph algorithms
 by editing the following line with additional algorithms: